MigashaneVictoire/telco_churn_classification_project/README.md

 ## <a name="findings"></a>Key Findings:
 [[Back to top](#top)]

-- Contract type, internet service type and technical support seems to be strong drivers for predicting churn in addition to there monthly charges.
+- Contract type, internet service type, monthly charges, tenure and  technical support seems to be strong drivers for predicting churn.

 ***